falconrr/NLP4SPanish2022/Week 2/LabAssignment2/Lab2.md

 - modify python scripts to fit your needs
 - run python scripts with your data

-#### Suggestions: work in couples if necessary and adapt the Python scripts covered during class
+#### Suggestions: work in couples if necessary and adapt the Python scripts covered during class.
+Tutorial to solve any issues on Wednesday 7/14.

 ### Task 1: Create a Python program that:
 Instructions: